iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 ## Docker-Compose

-All what you do in terminal for images, container, volume, network, like build, pull, run, and their dependecies on each other, and adding env var, commands etc. can all be written in a yaml file so that it is not in terminal but in file as a code.
-This makes it version controlled and sharable.
+All what you do in terminal for images, container, volume, network, like build, pull, run, and their dependencies on each other, and adding env var, commands etc. can all be written in a yaml file so that it is not in terminal but in file as a code.
+This makes it version controlled and shareable.

 It is a utility for **multi-container** docker environments management.
 It is built in **Python**.
 It is a tool that was developed to help define and share **multi-container** applications.
 With Compose, we can create a **YAML** file to define the services and with a single command, can spin everything up or tear it all down.
 While this can be done separately by running containers separately and linking with network but this is a better way to build a **cluster of containers**.